What Triggers Chocolate Cravings? Here’s the Surprising Truth

 For example, a bar of chocolate has about 10 mg of caffeine, and the darker the chocolate, the more caffeine.

-To put things in perspective though, a cup of coffee has about 100-200 mg of caffeine.
-So this amount of caffeine in chocolate is pretty minuscule in comparison.
+To put things in perspective, though, a cup of coffee has about 100-200 mg of caffeine.
+So, the amount of caffeine in chocolate is pretty minuscule.

-However, when you put the chemical cocktail of sugar, serotonin and caffeine together in your brain …
+However, when you combine the chemical cocktail of sugar, serotonin, and caffeine in your brain …

 You can start to understand why chocolate is seemingly addictive!